vito.

 #8C2A24 · cochineal

-One pigment.
 Cochineal — the red of a tailor's thread and a wax stamp.
-Used sparingly and with intent: the period after vito, the tick on a kept item, the seam on a chosen study, the seal on a signed post.
-Never the surface of a button.
+Used sparingly: the period after vito, the tick on a kept item, the seal on a signed post.
+Never a button fill.
 The mark, not the field.

 iv. marks